-Oil prices in Tunisia are based on a premium or discount to Brent over the 3 day lifting period, depending on the payment settlement terms.
 The Company is required to sell 20% of its annual oil production from the Sabria concession into the local market, which is sold at an approximate 10% discount to the price obtained on its other crude sales.
-In Q1, 2016, Brent prices averaged \$33.70 per bbl compared to \$53.98 per bbl in the comparable period in 2015, a 38% decline.
+In Q2, 2016, Brent prices averaged \$39.61 per bbl compared to \$61.69 per bbl in the comparable period in 2015, a 36% decline.
 Natural gas prices are nationally regulated and are tied to the twelve month trailing average of low sulphur heating oil (benchmarked to Brent).

-Oil and gas revenues totalled \$3.8 million for Q1, 2016, compared to \$8.1 million in Q1 2015.
-The decrease of 54% is attributable to a 37% decrease in the average commodity price and a 27% decrease in production.
+Oil and gas revenues totalled \$4.1 million for Q2 2016, compared to \$6.8 million in Q2 2015.
+The decrease of 40% was directly attributable to the decrease in the average commodity price.